Hotmoka/hotmoka/tutorial/Takamaka.md

 The board of the game is represented as a `new StorageArray<Tile>(9, Tile.EMPTY)`, whose elements are indexed from 0 to 8 (inclusive) and are initialized to `Tile.EMPTY`.
-It is also possible to construct the array as `new StorageArray<Tile>(9)`, but then its elements would be the default value `null` and the array would need to be initialized inside a constructor for `TicTacToe`:
+It is also possible to construct the array as `new StorageArray<Tile>(9)`, but then its elements would hold the default value `null` and the array would need to be initialized inside a constructor for `TicTacToe`:

 ```java